antrea-io/antrea/test/e2e/README.md

 - `performance.http.requests (int)`: Total Number of http requests
 - `performance.http.policy_rules (int)`: Number of CIDRs in the network policy
 - `performance.realize.timeout (duration)`: Timeout of the realization of network policies (default 5m0s)

-## Tests to be added

- * Network policy tests
- * Reconciliation on start-up tests